wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 Don’t pretend to be what you are not; don’t refuse to be what you are.
 Your love of others is the *result* of self-knowledge, not its cause.
 Without self-realisation, no virtue is genuine.
-When you know beyond all doubting that the same life flows through all that is and you are that life, you will love all naturally and spontaneöusly.
+When you know beyond all doubting that the same life flows through all that is and you are that life, you will love all naturally and spontaneously.
-When you realise the depth and fullness of your love of yourself, you know that every living beïng and the entire universe are included in your affection.
+When you realise the depth and fullness of your love of yourself, you know that every living being and the entire universe are included in your affection.
 But when you look at anything as separate from you, you cannot love it for you are afraid of it.
 Alienation causes fear and fear deepens alienation.
 It is a vicious circle.